Risks Associated With Male Circumcision

 Reported complication rates depend on the type of study (e.g., chart review vs. prospective study), setting (medical vs. nonmedical facility), person operating (traditional vs. medical practitioner), patient age (infant vs. adult), and surgical technique or instrument used.

-In large studies of infant circumcision in the United States, reported inpatient complication rates are approximately 0.2%The most common complications are bleeding and infection, which are usually minor and easily managed.
+In large studies of infant circumcision in the United States, reported inpatient complication rates are approximately 0.2%.
+The most common complications are bleeding and infection, which are usually minor and easily managed.

 A recent meta-analysis of 16 prospective studies from diverse settings worldwide that evaluated complications following neonatal, infant, and child male circumcision found that median frequency of severe adverse events was 0% (range, 0%-2%).
 The median frequency of any complication was 1.5% (range, 0%-16%).
 Male circumcision by medical providers on children tended to be associated with more complications (median frequency, 6%; range, 2%-14%) than for neonates and infants.